Revenue Cycle Optimization Guide: Strategies, KPIs & Tools for Peak Financial Performance

 With MD Clarity products RevFind and ClarityFlow, you find root causes of your revenue leakage and improve the patient experience.
 RevFind helps you detect, recover, and resolve underpayments efficiently and accurately, sweeping in the revenue for new initiatives, equipment, and staff.
 It scrutinizes every payment against contract terms, flagging any discrepancies and alerting staff.
 ClarityFlow ensures not only that your patients have 100 percent verification, but that they know their financial responsibilities and can pay upfront via a link to an online payment portal if they choose.
 This advanced product generates and sends accurate upfront payment estimates.

-Get a demo to see how these solutions improve your operations and your margins.
+Get a demo to see how these solutions improve your revenue, operations and your margins.